patrickbwarren/qgis3-survex-import/README.md

 (\*) Alternatively if you have `pb_tool` you can run `pb_tool deploy` from _within_ the `survex_import` directory.

-When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS3 window, and (if enabled) a .3d icon in a toolbar.

 Lastly, debian users may be able to install from a packaged version
 https://packages.debian.org/sid/qgis3-survex-import